meierh/Embedded_System_Hands_On_I/Task_1/readme.md

 ## Task 1.3 Compile a Linux Kernel

-#### Cross Compile on a x86 maschine
+#### Cross Compile on a x86 machine

-- To cross-compile the Linux kernel on a x86 maschine, we use the `gcc-arm-linux-gnu` cross-compiler.
+- To cross-compile the Linux kernel on a x86 machine, we use the `gcc-arm-linux-gnu` cross-compiler.

 - First, we clone the Raspberry Pi Linux kernel repository with